 4. Turn the fan off if not in use

+Did you know?
 A fan’s motor generates heat, but makes you feel cooler because it evaporates the sweat from your skin.
 If you’re not near it, it’s only heating things up more!
-Turning it off when you leave the room is another of our tips to beat the heat.
+That’s why turning it off when you leave the room is another of our tips to beat the heat.

 5. Drink a lot of water

 This should be one of the most obvious tips to beat the heat.
 Your body will feel cooler if you are hydrated.
 Adding mint leaves, or orange, lemon or cucumber slices to your water makes it more tasty and refreshing

 Recycle a spray bottle and fill it with rosewater, some peppermint oil and a drop or two of alcohol.
 Put it in the fridge and spray all over for a refreshing zing.
 If you prefer to buy a natural face spray, click here for a good list of all natural ones.

 This is one of those tips to beat the heat I actually learned from my gran.
 Put a wet sponge in a plastic bag and freeze.
 When you can’t take the heat, take it out and put it on or behind your head.
 Bonus: this is one ice pack that won’t drip all over the place.

 8. Slick your hair back

 Do this with water a few times a day to stay cool–the head is very sensitive to temperature and will keep your body cool for hours if it, too, is cool.
 If you have long hair, be sure to keep it up in a bun or ponytail.
 Tip: if your pets are suffering, wet their fur, too!